reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 <Gotcha>

-By default, effects run after *every* render.
+By default, Effects run after *every* render.
 This is why code like this will **produce an infinite loop:**

 ```js
 const [count, setCount] = useState(0);